How do I create an assessment in Tests and Quizzes?

 Add a question.

-Select the type of question you would like to add from the Insert New Question drop-down menu.
+Select the type of question from the Add Question drop-down menu.

 Set the general question options.